Georgi254/Georgi254/README.md

 ## About me:

-🔍 Currently studying at 4Geeks Academy<br>
+🔍 Finished a Bootcamp at 4Geeks Academy<br>
 💬 You can speak to me in: 🇬🇧 🇪🇸 🇧🇬<br>
 🧑‍💼 Former Cabin Crew ✈️ and Musician 🎸<br>
 🚶‍♂️ Both dog and cat lover!
 On my free time I love going for a walks, reading, listening to music and playing videogames<br>